Participating as an individual author or book lover:

 6. Post pictures, clues, and updates until your book has been claimed.
 Then follow the event on twitter, hashtag #mgbookbomb, and retweet your favourite pictures of other author's drops.

-7. Keep promoting the Book Bomb after the fact.
+7. Writers, keep promoting the Book Bomb after the fact.
 Post pictures and tell the story of your book drop on your blog or website or facebook page.
 Show readers that you enjoyed the experience and tell them you look forward to next year.
 They will love this little bit of insight into being an author.
 Take this opportunity to share with them the parts of the job that you love most!

 Enjoy every minute!
 I can't wait to see your pictures!